Coding-contest-WTA/MenuMystery/README.md

 <br>
 <sub>1.
 Lyon University (France) <br>2.
 Paris-Saclay University, Orsay (France)

-This repository contains the source code for the Menu-Mystery web application developed as part of the WEB TECHNOLOGIES FOR APPLICATIONS coding contest.
+This repository contains the source code for the Menu-Mystery web application developed as part of the web technologies for applications coding contest.

 # Table of contents